Arrangements for Children

 Broadly speaking, the Orders available to the Court can be split into 4 categories.

-- Residence – determining where a child should live;
+- Living With (formally known as Residence) – determining where a child should live;

-- Contact – when the non- resident parent sees the child;
+- Spending Time With (formally known as Contact) – when the non- resident parent sees the child;

 - Specific Issue Order – an Order dealing with a specific issue, eg parental responsibility or choice of school;